GoogleContainerTools/kpt-functions-sdk/README.md

 - `FUNC`: A program, packaged as a docker container, that performs CRUD (Create, Read, Update, Delete) on the input.
 - `input`: A List type containing the Kubernetes objects to operate on.
 - `output`: A List type containing the resultant Kubernetes objects.
-- `functionConfig`: A Kubernetes object used to used to parameterize the function's behavior.
-This is optional.
+- `functionConfig`: An optional Kubernetes object used to used to parameterize the function's behavior.

-Functions can be composed into a pipeline:

-![pipeline][img-pipeline]
+See [Configuration Functions Specification][spec] for details.

 There are two special case of functions:

+### Source Function

-A **source function** takes no `input`:
+A source function takes no `input`:

 ![source][img-source]

-Instead a source function typically produces the `output` by reading configurations from an external system (e.g. reading files from a filesystem).
+Instead, the function typically produces the `output` by reading configurations from an external system (e.g. reading files from a filesystem).

+### Sink Function

-A **sink function** produces no `output`:
+A sink function produces no `output`:

 ![sink][img-sink]

-Instead a sink function typically writes configurations to an external system (e.g. writing files to a filesystem).
+Instead, the function typically writes configurations to an external system (e.g. writing files to a filesystem).

-See [Configuration Functions Specification][spec] for more details.
+### Pipeline

+Functions can be composed into a pipeline:

+![pipeline][img-pipeline]

 ## Using Typescript SDK